MRKaZ/StreamTapeExtractor/README.md

 * TODO : Initiate the StreamTapeExtractor !!If you missed this! extractor gives error!!
 */
 StreamTapeExtractor.initiate();
-// TODO : Fill up this with your cookies StreamTapeExtractor.setCookies("COOKIE"); // Required
-// TODO : Setup an User Agent if the extractor display's error!?.
-//StreamTapeExtractor.setUserAgent("");

 ```

 ### Extract the video data from the given url